Friday, February 12, 2021

 "Now it sounds like a poem," Pippa said.
 "Why is that?"

 "Well," Mariah began, "A poem is something written that makes you feel something or that sounds pretty.
 Many poems have a form to them.
 Often they rhyme (RIME).
-That's when a word ends with the same or similar sound, like blue and you, but that isn't needed to make it a poem."
+That's when a word in one line ends with the same or similar sound as another line, like blue and you, but that isn't needed to make it a poem."

 "Often it has rhythm (RIH-thum)," Mariah explained.
 "That means there's a beat that's repeated in some other lines in the poem, but not all poems have that."